 Please note, your merchant bank account provider will still require you to be PCI compliant when using Recurly.js.
 This means using best practices to secure your servers and payment pages from being compromised with cross-site scripting on your payment page.

 Regardless of your Recurly integration, your merchant bank account provider will still require you to be PCI compliant, so please be aware of the following updates to PCI DSS:

-- The new version of PCI DSS, version 3.2, clarifies many compliance issues and introduces SAQ type A-EP.
-SAQ A may be completed by merchants linking to 3rd party payment pages (e.g. Recurly's Hosted Payment Pages) and merchants hosting their payment page while using Recurly.js (v4) to secure the billing details.
+- PCI DSS, version 3.2, clarifies many compliance issues and introduces SAQ type A-EP.
+SAQ A may be completed by merchants linking to 3rd party payment pages (e.g., Recurly's Hosted Payment Pages) and merchants hosting their payment page while using Recurly.js (v4) to secure the billing details.
 If merchants are hosting their payment page and using an earlier version of Recurly.js (v3 or earlier) to secure the billing details, they should complete SAQ A-EP.
 Please see the Understanding the SAQs for PCI v3 (pages 4 and 5) for more information.

 Merchants using Recurly's API to submit cardholder data qualify for the SAQ C questionnaire.
 When cardholder data passes through your hosting environment, even though you are not storing it, your systems fall within PCI compliance scope.
 Your merchant bank account provider will require you to complete the PCI DSS Self-Assessment Questionnaire C.

-Host any webpages receiving credit card information on SSL.
-Cardholder data should never be sent without SSL.
-Please note, your entire app does not have to be served via SSL.
-The credit card pages are the only pages required to be transmitted via SSL.
+Host any webpages receiving credit card information on TLS.
+Cardholder data should never be sent without TLS.
+Please note, your entire app does not have to be served via TLS.
+The credit card pages are the only pages required to be transmitted via TLS.

 Never log any sensitive credit card data (full credit card number or verification value (CVV/CVC)).
 Most web apps expose credit card data via their log files and not the database.